Arcie Mallari (2010 - 2011)

 With the Super Kids Project, facilitators can assist the kids they work with to develop the critical and creative thinking skills they need in creating breakthrough results and possibilities.
 Through fun, creative, and rapid learning that sticks, Super Kids inspires kids to discover their passions, think creatively and independently, take responsibility, embrace change, persevere, be effective problem solvers, and much more.

-Arcie aims to develop a Super Kids module for academically-challenged or low performing students throughout the Philippines.
-To do this, he intends to spend much of his time as a Sauvé Scholar learning about child and youth motivation and leadership.
-Furthermore, he intends build an income generating element into the program so that Super Kids may become economically sustainable and replicated throughout the Philippines.
+Arcie aimed to develop a Super Kids module for academically-challenged or low performing students throughout the Philippines.
+To do this, he spent much of his time as a Sauvé Scholar learning about child and youth motivation and leadership.
+Furthermore, he built an income generating element into the program so that Super Kids may become economically sustainable and replicated throughout the Philippines.
 In this way, it is his hope that low performing students will become student leaders and will in turn impact their communities and inspire other kids to become heroes.

 Newspaper article: Young Catholics give Manila's poorest a helping hand.